cables-gl/cables_docs/md/5_writing_ops/dev_hello_op/dev_hello_op.md

 var myOutPort = op.outNumber("Output");
 ```

-In the top of the editor window click on `Save` and afterwards `Execute`, now reload the patch (the browser window) by pressing `cmd + r`.
-Now click on `Op` —> `Add` on the very top of the window, enter the name of the op you just created – `HelloOp` and press Enter.
+In the top of the editor window click on `Save` the new code will then be executed, now reload the patch (the browser window) by pressing `cmd + r`.
+Now click on `Op` —> `Add` (or use the `Esc`-Shortcut) on the very top of the window, enter the name of the op you just created – `HelloOp` and press Enter.

 You now see your newly created op with one input- and one output-port: